 Why Did We Build the Visual Design Studio?

-How Is the Visual Design Studio Different From the Legacy Designer?
+How Is the Visual Design Studio Different From the Classic Designer?

 The Visual Design Studio completely reimagines how to create Guides within Pendo.
 Instead of editing code, you can use a visual point-and-click interface.
 This makes it easy for any user, regardless of technical knowledge, to build and customize Guides.

-Key differences between the Legacy Designer and Visual Design Studio include:
+Key differences between the Classic Designer and Visual Design Studio include:

 The Guide Details page has been optimized in the Visual Design Studio.
 You can now preview each step of a Guide, as well as edit key settings such as Activation, Segment, and Scheduling without having to go into the Designer itself.